cqse/teamscale-jacoco-agent/agent/README.md

   when the application is running and is unique amongst the other deployed applications.
   E.g. `com.company.app1.Main:app1alias;com.company.app2.Starter:ts-app2-id`.
 The coverage is uploaded to master at the timestamp of the last modification date of the given marker class.

+## Secure communication
+If the Teamscale server runs exclusively in HTTPS mode and/or secure communication with the server is desired, a Java Trust Store must be created, which contains the certificate used by the Teamscale server for inbound HTTPS communication.
+Please refer to the [section on HTTPS configuration in the Teamscale documentation][ts-userguide-truststore] for details on how to create a Java Trust Store.
+In order to enable the trust store you need to specify the JVM parameters -Djavax.net.ssl.trustStore=<Path-to-Truststore-File> and -Djavax.net.ssl.trustStorePassword=<Password>

 ## Options for testwise mode